 CrcCheckCopy allows you to take a checksum file containing the CRC of each file on an incoming disk and when the processing of any files is completed, to verify the produced final disk.
 The utility can show which files have (expected) differences.
 This is something that cannot be done if you create a single CRC for the whole disk.

-- Power users who want to ensure reliability of their data copies
+- Power users who want to ensure the reliability of their data copies.

 - USB flash disks worn-out while being used.
 Some of their files might become "corrupted" (this is not a moral term but a computer term meaning that the files were altered by defects of the medium).